makrai/notes/gao22-fatigue-voice.md

 * future
   * a unified corpus collection standard and a large-scale library of clinically available voice samples should be developed
-  * algorithm optimization and updates and the
+  * algorithm optimization and updates
   * integration of algorithms into user-friendly devices eg smartphone applications and connected medical devices (Fagherazzi 2021)